ADHD vs Autism vs PDA: A Teacher's GuideADHD vs Autism vs PDA: A Teacher's Guide to Overlapping Conditions - educational concept illustration

 Why Conditions Overlap

 The DSM-5 removed the diagnostic exclusion that previously prevented dual ADHD-autism diagnoses (American Psychiatric Association, 2013).
+For more on this topic, see Conners rating scale teachers guide.
 This single change acknowledged what teachers had long observed: conditions cluster.
 A meta-analysis by Rommelse et al. (2010) found shared genetic factors between ADHD and ASD, with siblings of autistic children showing elevated ADHD traits at three times the population rate.

 For SENCOs, this clustering creates a practical challenge.
 Standard referral pathways are condition-specific.
 A CAMHS referral for ADHD follows one route.
 An autism assessment follows another.
 If the child also presents with demand avoidance, a third conversation begins.
 The Symptom Overlap Matrix below helps you map what you observe before deciding where to refer.